redhead/diploma-thesis/Event Sourcing and CQRS design patterns.md

 Very similar example of a requirement that involves historic data is a chart of price development for a product over time that many online shopping systems present to users.
 It is not possible (immediately) in the application that stores only the current state (the current price of the product).
 In an event sourced system, this is easy as we probably already have all the events about the price updates for every product.

 ### Domain Event

 The core term in ES is a domain event.
-A domain event is a fact about application state change.
+A domain event is a fact about application state transition.
 In other words, it describes something that has happened to the system in the past.
 In most cases, there is number of different kinds of events in the system.
-Usually they are represented by simple objects with properties that store the data describing the particular fact.
+Usually they are represented by simple objects with properties that store the data describing the particular event.

-Events should reflect the intent from the business point of view, and be properly named.
-In an example system, the `AddressTypoFixed` and `CustomerMoved` events reflect different business intent in the domain, even though they probably may result in the same data change (updating the address).
+Events should reflect the intent from the business point of view, and so be properly named.
+In some system, the `AddressTypoFixed` and `CustomerMoved` events reflect different business values in the domain, even though they probably may result in the same data change (updating the address).

 You can see an example of a domain event represented by a Java class in the listing #l